-The Head of Year or Student Wellbeing Assistant will discuss students in need of support with their line manager.
-If necessary, a decision may be made to refer the student to the Student Wellbeing Team who will meet with the student within an agreed time frame.
+The Head of Year or Student Wellbeing Assistants will discuss students in need of support with their line manager.
+If necessary, a decision may be made to refer the student to the

+Student Wellbeing Team who will meet with the student within an agreed time frame.
 A student can also self-refer to the Student Wellbeing Team.

 Following some initial meetings with the student, The Wellbeing and Safeguarding Manager will make a recommendation for the type of support required for this student.
 One such recommendation may be a referral for counselling.
+Priority will be given to PP students.
+Students will not be referred to the school counsellor if they are already receiving counselling out of school.
 A list of the types of problems for referral to counselling services can be found in the Appendices of the BACP publication 'Good Practice Guidance for Counselling in Schools.'